NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 cd /home/<your linux user>
 git clone https://github.tik.uni-stuttgart.de/IAS/sopias4_ws # Make sure the URL is right can vary
 ```
+If you use Windows and WSL2, then it is recommended to install WSL2 first and then clone it also under the home path inside your WSL2.
+This improves performance by a lot.
+However, you can also clone it directly on Windows first, install then WSL2 and copy it later inside WSL2.
+Your WSL2 instance is shown as `Linux` inside Windows File Explorer (choose your installed WSL2 distro which is Ubuntu by default).

 After you have installed ROS2, you can follow the installation guide depending on your host operating system.

 ## Installing ROS2 and necessary applications
 ### Recommended for Linux: Running in Docker using Dev Containers (Visual Studio Code)
 Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS 2 Distribution without the necessity to change your operating system or use a virtual machine.
-This workspace provides a nearly finished configuration, but if you want to replicate it by your own (with a little different configuration) a tutorial can be found here: [https://docs.ros.org/en/iron/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html](https://docs.ros.org/en/iron/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html)

 If you want to use the pre-configured Dev Container, then the configuration is found in `.devcontainer/`.
 This also installs all required packages automatically on setup.
 However, a few steps are still needed:
 1. Install `docker`
     - For Ubuntu: